amtgard/ogre/README.md

 ### Player Data

-`GET /players`: Returns a JSON list of every player in the system.
+`GET /players`: Returns a JSON array of every player in the system.

 `GET /player/111`: Returns a JSON object for the player with ID #111.

 ### Kingdom Data

-`GET /kingdoms`: Returns a JSON list of every kingdom in the system.
+`GET /kingdoms`: Returns a JSON array of every kingdom in the system.

 `GET /kingdom/111`: Returns a JSON object for the kingdom with ID #111.

+`GET /kingdom/111/events`: Returns a JSON array of upcoming events for a kingdom with ID #111.

 ## Getting Set Up for Development